cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 **Model 3:**

-Model 3 fails the normality check as the sample data differs significantly from the predicted data for high and low values.
+Model 3 consider only the top 4 features.
+In doing so, this model only represents about 44% of the variance in price percent changes.
+The Mean Squared Error of .099 suggets that this model has about a .01 It fails the normality check as the sample data differs significantly from the predicted data for high and low values.
 Removing features did shorten the tails for the normality check.
 Most of the features removed were zipcodes.
 There is a section where the model can predict accurante percent changes which is where it follows closely to the red line.

 The generated predicted values are scattered in a random fashion as well as clustered in a certain range of predicted values up until the model predicts higher values.
 Unfortunately this suggets that the model does not show random scatter of points forming an approximately constant width band around the reference line.
 Overall this model is not appropriate for the data.